yasoprotivlenie/open_letter_2/src/pages/print_en.md

 labels:
     - "Russians for Ukraine: An organization of Russian-speaking volunteers at  the Poland-Ukraine border."
     - "International Project \"HOPE\": Engages in humanitarian support."
-    - Ongoing collection of tickets for Ukrainians staying in Russia.
+    - Ongoing fundraising for tickets for Ukrainians stranded in Russia.

 ---